Top Spine Specialists in New Jersey.

 The spine naturally has curves, which help to shape our shoulders and lower back.
 In some cases, the spine curves more dramatically or at an irregular angle, which can cause discomfort or damage over time.
-If the spine bends more side to side than outward and inward, this is a condition called scoliosis.
+If the spine bends more side to side than outward and inward, this is called scoliosis.
 On an X-ray, a patient with scoliosis will show a spine with more of an “S” or “C” shape than the straight line of a healthy back.
 Scoliosis can also affect the waist and hips, which may appear out of alignment if the vertebrae are twisted.

 It’s important to note, scoliosis is not the result of bad posture or an injury, and standing straighter cannot treat this issue.
 Our board certified orthopaedic surgeons are extensively trained in scoliosis diagnosis and spine pain and management, and they can help you if you believe you or your child may have this condition.